paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2009-06-29-social_media_icons.md

     * [Wakoopa](http://social.wakoopa.com/)
     * [Raptr](http://raptr.com/)

-    They're three fairly well known and fairly popular social networks so I think they'd be a valid addition to the pack. :)
+    They’re three fairly well known and fairly popular social networks so I think they’d be a valid addition to the pack. :)

-    Also, the "google-16x16" icon looks a little blurry if you look carefully, and not as crisp as other icons in the set.
+    Also, the “google-16x16” icon looks a little blurry if you look carefully, and not as crisp as other icons in the set.
 Any chance you could refine that a little?

 - author: Dutch
   gravatar: 3a40123ef66c27816baa73e5041d6ffa